ParthChatupale/AgriSensePro/backend/README.md

-# AgriSense Backend
+# KrushiRakshak Backend

-This is the backend server for AgriSense, built with FastAPI.
+This is the backend server for KrushiRakshak, built with FastAPI.
 It handles user authentication, processes agricultural data, runs the Fusion Engine, and manages the community features.

 ## What This Backend Does